calberts/MySQMPro-Wifi-extention/README.md

 https://sourceforge.net/projects/arduinomysqmskyqualitymeter/files/mySQMPRO/
 So al credits are to him
-This is only a extention toreport the values to blynk via wifi So this code is modification
+This is only a extention toreport the values to blynk via wifi So this is the code from Robert mySQMPRO-026-wifi.ino which i modified to communicatde with the MC